California Premises Liability Law

 Premises liability law is based upon both statute and case law.
 Many issues arise in premises liability cases that require careful analysis because the laws are complex and establishing liability can be difficult.
 For these reasons, it is always a good idea to contact a premises liability law attorney for a free consultation.

-The premises liability attorneys of Nadrich & Cohen, LLP have over 65 years combined experience representing accident and injury victims.
-Contact Nadrich & Cohen, LLP today for a free case evaluation by calling 1-800-718-4658, or by completing the contact form on this page.
+The premises liability attorneys of Nadrich & Cohen Accident Injury Lawyers have over 65 years combined experience representing accident and injury victims.
+Contact Nadrich & Cohen Accident Injury Lawyers today for a free case evaluation by calling 1-800-718-4658, or by completing the contact form on this page.
 We have 24 locations throughout California, with an office near you.

 Most Recent Accident Settlements and Victories

 Negligently-placed wooden pallet caused a shopper to trip, fall and fracture her hip at a retail store.